 - Does your website design resonate with your brand image?

 - Have you applied analytics and monitoring to your Web Design?

-So, one by one, we will answer the above questions, which in turn would ensure that website design is perfectly aligned for marketing success.
+So, one by one, as a website design company, we will answer the above questions, ensuring that website design is perfectly aligned for marketing success.

 Q1.
 Is your website design wooing the right audience?

 First and foremost, you need to figure out your right audience.
 Is it the common public or a specific section of the people?
-Once that’s clear in your mind, build buyer personas and their user journey as well.
+Once that’s clear in your mind, build buyer personas and their user journey.
 This will help you foresee how they navigate your site to reach their goals.